 Though a lot of research focuses on adults, Grohmann prefers studying children, because they haven’t accumulated life experiences that affect their linguistic performances.
 Say that someone has been made fun of or told not to speak a particular way, he says, that would affect that child’s language use, and therefore their cognitive experiences.
 ‘We want to tap into the purest form of our language abilities, one that’s not tainted by society,’ he said.
 To do this research, linguists and neuroscientists alike will have to get on board with looking at the cognitive consequences of real-world language situations in all their variety, including long-overlooked bidialectals.
 ‘To be honest,’ said Grohmann, ‘this should have been on our agenda for the last 40 years.’

 So should you try to learn Kiezdeutsch or Scots, Ebonics or straattaal, Cypriot Greek or Rinkeby-Swedish?
 The answer is: yes.
 For one thing, it goes against the grain.
 As one of my polyglot friends says: ‘Why would I want to learn languages that everyone else is learning?’
 Also, it would help to make the story about languages – and language-learning – about more than status.
 Bilingualism is always being forced to justify itself, and bilinguals (and multilinguals) are often measured against monolinguals, either for better or worse.
 But the people who occupy these linguistic realities shouldn’t have to prove themselves – they should be what they are.
-That goes for bidialectals, too.Make a donation
+That goes for bidialectals, too.Support Aeon: make a one-off donation